DYME-FM

-DYME (95.9 FM), broadcasting as The Ranch 95.9, is a radio station owned and operated by Masbate Community Broadcasting Company.
+DYME (95.9 FM), broadcasting as 95.9 K5 News FM, is a radio station owned by Masbate Community Broadcasting Company and operated by 5K Broadcasting Network.
 Its studios & transmitter are located at DYME Bldg., Zurbito St., Brgy.
 Pating, Masbate City.
 This is the only FM radio station in Masbate to be affiliated with Radio Mindanao Network with news programs from DWNX.